First recorded (as “In Other Words”) by Kaye Ballard (1954).

 “Kaye Ballard made the first commercial recording of ‘In Other Words’ in April 1954.
 Other versions of it would be recorded the next few years by other artists.
 The first chart appearance of ‘In Other Words’ was in 1958 when Eydie Gorme took the song into the Top 20, and it was nominated for a Grammy Award.

-“In 1960, Peggy Lee recorded the song; then, made it more popular when she performed it in front of a large television audience on The Ed Sullivan Show.
+“In 1960, Peggy Lee recorded the song (as ‘In Other Words’); then, made it more popular when she performed it in front of a large television audience on The Ed Sullivan Show.
 As the song’s popularity increased, it became better known as ‘Fly Me To The Moon’ and Lee was eventually able to convince composer Howard to make the name change official.
-Lee’s arranger, Joe Harnell, recorded a Bossa nova instrumental version of the song in 1962 that charted in the Top 20 and won a Grammy Award in 1963 for Best Pop Instrumental Performance.
+Lee’s arranger, Joe Harnell, recorded a bossa nova instrumental version of the song in 1962 that charted in the Top 20 and won a Grammy Award in 1963 for Best Pop Instrumental Performance.

-“Frank Sinatra’s 1964 recording with Count Basie of ‘Fly Me To The Moon’, perhaps the most-known recording of it, became closely associated with NASA’s Apollo space program.
+“Frank Sinatra’s 1964 recording with Count Basie of ‘Fly Me To The Moon’, although not released as a single, is perhaps the most-known recording of the song and became closely associated with NASA’s Apollo space program.
 A copy of the song was played on the Apollo 10 mission which orbited the moon.
 The song became ‘the first music ever heard on the moon’ when played on a portable cassette player by Apollo 11 astronaut Buzz Aldrin after stepping onto the moon surface.